wso2/helm-mi/README.md

                       password: "pwd-2"
                       is_admin: false
 ```
-Then you can log into ICP with this newly added users.
+Then you can access server with this newly added users.

 ###### LDAP user store